polterguy/polterguy.github.io/tutorials/getting-started/index.md

 To setup Magic, you'll have to create an authentication and authorization database.
-Magic will do this automatically for you, assuming you have MySQL or SQL Server somewhere, but you will have to give it a valid connection string, in addition to choosing a _"root"_ password.
+Magic will do this automatically for you, but you will have to give it a valid connection string, in addition to choosing a _"root"_ password.

 **Notice** - It's important that you keep the `{database}` parts of your connection string as is.
 This is because Magic will substitute this